openxla/stablehlo/docs/spec_draft.md

 data parallelism.
 Each instance is called a replica identified uniquely using replica id (`rid`).
-In addition, several different StableHLO programs can be executed together to exploit "Multiple Program Multiple Data" (MPMD) style parallelism and these are called partitions each of which is identified uniquely using a partition id (`pid`).
+In addition, several different StableHLO programs can be executed together to exploit "Multiple Program Multiple Data" (MPMD) style parallelism and these are called partitions, each of which is identified uniquely using a partition id (`pid`).

 ## Errors